MrMicky-FR/FastBoard/README.md

 ## RGB colors

 When using the non-Adventure version of FastBoard, RGB colors can be added on 1.16 and higher with `ChatColor.of("#RRGGBB")` (`net.md_5.bungee.api.ChatColor` import).

+## Custom number formatting

+For servers on Minecraft 1.20.3 and higher, FastBoard supports custom number formatting for scores.
+By default, the blank format is used, so no score is visible, but it's also possible to specify custom scores using `FastBoard#updateLine(line, text, scoreText)`, `FastBoard#updateLines(lines, scores)` and `FastBoard#updateScore(line, text)`.

+Passing a `null` value as a score will result in a reset to the default blank formatting.

 ## ViaBackwards compatibility